 Note: State laws are always subject to change at any time, usually through the enactment of newly passed legislation but sometimes through higher court decisions and other means.
 You may want to contact a North Dakota personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.

-Car accidents can range from fender benders to severe car wrecks.
-Despite the type of accident you were involved in, your car accident claim may be subject to counterclaims and multiple limitations.
+Regardless of the type of accident you were involved in, your car accident claim may be subject to counterclaims and multiple limitations.
 North Dakota's no-fault system can make a car accident claim complicated.
-To find out if you have a viable case, contact an experienced attorney in North Dakota for a free claim evaluation to discuss your legal options.
+To find out if you have a viable case, contact an experienced attorney in North Dakota to discuss your legal options.

 Contact a qualified attorney.